zerrubabbel/code-red/install-guide.md

 ## Getting Started

-Code-Red will guide you through the `archisntall` script, but familiarity with the CLI install as outlined in the official Install Guide is highly encouraged and recommended.
+Code-Red will guide you through the `archinstall` script, but familiarity with the CLI install as outlined in the official Install Guide is highly encouraged and recommended.

 ### Initial Steps